hyunwoongko/openchat/README.md

 ## Usage
 ### 1. Terminal mode
 - chatting with DialoGPT on terminal.
-- The model size must be one of the [small, medium, large].
+- The model size must be one of the `['small', 'medium', 'large']`.
-- type '/exit' if you want to exit dialogue.
+- type `/exit` if you want to exit dialogue.
-- type '/clear' if you want to clear all histories
+- type `/clear` if you want to clear all histories

 ```python
 >>> from dialobot_chat import DialoGPT